 Ever stay in a Lighthouse?
 What about a Yurt or a Treehouse?
 Sometimes you really need to get way away, and there are off-the-beaten-path places that will take you there.

 Log Cabin Wilderness Lodge in Alaska will get you off-grid.
 The nearest town is a half-hour away, and cell service is nil.
 But you will enjoy wildlife like moose and eagles.
-A spectacular night sky, and if you are lucky, you might see the Northern lights.
+If you are lucky, you might see the Northern lights with a spectacular night sky.

 When money is no object for your travel resolutions, and you’ve always wanted to be on your own private island, Parrot Cay by Como in Turks & Caicos is the place to go.
 This island is just about 1,000 acres, and the resort has only 61 rooms.
 Parrot Cay is the perfect place to indulge all your wants and desires for rest and relaxation.